 Learn more about chemotherapy and preparing for treatment .
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases .

-Immunotherapy (also called biologic therapy) is designed to boost the body’s natural defenses to fight the cancer.
+Immunotherapy, also called biologic therapy, is designed to boost the body’s natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
-Some people with HIV/AIDS-related Kaposi sarcoma may receive alpha-interferon, which appears to work by changing the surface proteins of cancer cells and by slowing their growth.
-Immunotherapy is generally used for people who are in the good-risk category in the immune system (I) factor of the TIS staging system (see Staging ).
+Some people with HIV/AIDS-related Kaposi sarcoma may receive alpha-interferon (Roferon-A, Intron A, Alferon), which appears to work by changing the surface proteins of cancer cells and by slowing their growth.
+Immunotherapy is generally used for people who are in the good-risk category in the immune system (I) factor of the TIS staging system (see Stages ).
 The most common side effects of alpha-interferon are low levels of white blood cells and flu-like symptoms.
 Learn more about immunotherapy .

 Learn more about the treatment options for Kaposi sarcoma .